tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 # Readings & Sources

-**Fun & Informative**
+### Fun & Informative
 **Underground Economist**: A lot of these examples are about Britain, so the examples were a bit confusing.
-However, it's a great exploration of economics with minimal jargon.
+However, it's an engaging exploration of economics with minimal jargon.
 **Weapons of Math Destruction**: Not about economics, but the flaws in big data.
 There's nothing "fun" (it's actually sort of depressing) but a very engaging book.

-**Dry & Informative**
+### Dry & Informative
 **Principles of Economics**: This is a classic econ-101 beginner textbook, but it has all the fundamentals.
 I would never recommend reading the whole thing, but treating it as a resource if you need to consult about basic concepts.

 **Information Rules: A Strategic Guide to the Network Economy**: An interesting formalization and guide to the economics of business in the digital age.
 The book may "seem old" in an industry that is defined by rapid change its age reflects in its examples), but as the authors state "technology changes.